NisseCR/paracosm/TTRPG Stories/Campaigns/An Author's Oblivion/Session Notes/Session 1.md

 She will drop the bottle and attempt to flee.

+The ashes body of [[Lorn]] will walk through the portal before crumbling onto the ground.
+From his hand, the [[Oblivion Stone]] will drop.
 ### Arrival of [[Mynark]]
 With [[Mynark]]'s arrival, the possibly dead [[Leoric Lynn|Leoric]] might turn undead and join the [[Savalir Rot]].

 # Retrospective